nhihin/Bioinfo-Notes/README.md

 - Use `wflow_open("analysis/your-file-name.Rmd")` to make a new analysis RMarkdown.
 - Files must be built using `wflow_build("analysis/your-file-name.Rmd")` and committed using `wflow_publish("analysis/your-file-name.Rmd")`.
 - Alternatively, if `wflow_publish` gives an [error](https://github.com/jdblischak/workflowr/issues/188), just build first using `flow_build` and commit the file(s) using the Git tab on RStudio.
 Not sure if this is bad practice but it seems to work fine.
+(Or try to add a commit message - for some reason this works!)

 ### Editing the navigation bar